NeuralMMO/neuralmmo.github.io/_build/html/_sources/rst/landing.rst.txt

       Baseline:
          The baseline provides the reinforcement learning algorithm, observation featurization, and neural network architecture.
 These remain consistent across all teams.

          The baseline package for this track includes a fixed curriculum of tasks and integration with OpenELM.
-While encouraging the utilization of ELM (Experience-Linked Memories) for advanced users and researchers, we also furnish a code generation model in conjunction with the baselines.
+While encouraging the utilization of ELM (Evolution through Large Model) for advanced users and researchers, we also furnish a code generation model in conjunction with the baselines.

       Getting Started with Manual Curriculum Generation Tutorial